A community for managing partners, GCs and compliance leads

 Sushila Nair — security and audit specialist

 I am not an algorithm designer.
-I will not tell you which primitive to deploy.
-What I will do is translate what NIST, NCSC, ISO and the regulators expect of your firm, frame the decisions your partnership needs to make, and create the peer community where managing partners, GCs and compliance leads can compare approaches without vendor pressure.
+I will not tell you which cryptographic primitive to implement.
+What I will do is translate what NIST, NCSC, ISO and the UK regulators expect of your firm, frame the decisions your partnership needs to make, and give you the peer community where managing partners, GCs and compliance leads can compare approaches without a vendor in the room.

 Join the community